MicrosoftDocs/well-architected/well-architected/reliability/principles.md

 |![Goal icon](../_images/goal.svg) The workload must continue to operate with full or reduced functionality.|
 |-|

-You should expect that component malfunctions, platform outages, performance degradations, limited resource availability and other faults will occur.
+You should expect that component malfunctions, platform outages, performance degradations, limited resource availability, and other faults will occur.
 Build resiliency in the system so that it's _fault-tolerant and can degrade gracefully_.

 |Approach|Benefit|
 |-|-|